Trump thanks Saudi Arabia for lower oil prices | Malay Mail

 “They’ve helped me keep them down.
 Right now we have low oil prices, or relatively.”

-Oil recovered slightly today after slumping more than six per cent, with traders fretting that Saudi Arabia may not deliver on planned production cuts.
+Oil recovered slightly on Wednesday after slumping more than six percent, with traders fretting that Saudi Arabia may not deliver on planned production cuts.

 The gruesome murder of Khashoggi, a US resident and Washington Post columnist who vanished after being lured into the Saudi consulate in Istanbul on October 2, has hugely embarrassed Washington.